 Pier Giorgio Frassati as a Model of Freedom

-July 4th is for many a day of fireworks, cold beer and barbeque.
+July 4th is for many a day of fireworks, cold beer, and barbeque.
 As a national holiday, we remember the founding of our nation in a revolution against tyranny.
 Most often we impose a surface level meaning of authentic independence.
 Just because we are allowed to vote and our voice still matters in the voice of this country does not mean that we are free.
 True, authentic freedom is a matter of heart and soul.
-Physical sovereignty can always be taken away, however the conscience is governed by a higher power and thus, even thought the body be chained, the interiority of a person can still remain free.
+Physical sovereignty can always be taken away; however, the conscience is governed by a higher power and thus, even though the body be chained, the interiority of a person can still remain free.

-This is the real axiom as to why the Church upholds its tradition of honoring the saints.
-Men and women who had so much gall that no matter the overwhelming falsehoods, these people stayed strong in the face of hardship.
-This is why I find it very interesting that July 4th is shared with one of the most influential young men of the 20th century.
+This is the real axiom as to why the Church upholds its tradition of honoring the saints: men and women who had so much gall that, no matter the overwhelming falsehoods, they stayed strong in the face of hardship.
+This is why I find it very interesting that July 4th is shared with one of the most influential young men of the twentieth century.
 Blessed Pier Giorgio Frassati, the man of the beatitudes, was a model of interior freedom and the power of grace in the life of a man willing to surrender what was God’s.

 Another story revolves around a personal attack from the fascist regime.
 One night, a group of fascist soldiers broke into his family's home, throwing valuables on the floor and ransacking the place.
 As the soldiers began to try physically assaulting Pier Giorgio and his father, Pier Giorgio rose to his father’s defense and chased their attackers down the street.
 Even though he could very well have lost his life, Pier Giorgio understood that Truth was more important than himself.